-A view of São Jorge Castle and the Medieval Alfama district.
+São Jorge Castle sits above the Medieval Alfama district.

-The Moors built the castle in the 11th century, but portions of the settlement go back to to the 7th century B.C.
+The Moors built São Jorge Castle in the 11th century, but portions of the settlement go back to the 7th century B.C.

 After Afonso Henriques claimed the castle for Portugal in 1147, Portuguese kings and queens lived here until the 16th century.